manasyesuarthana/AGE-validation-framework/README.md

 # AGE Security & Performance Validation Framework

-This repository contains the code and CI/CD framework for a research project validating the security and performance of privacy-preserving algorithms for edge devices.
+This repository contains the code and CI/CD framework for a project validating the security and performance of privacy-preserving algorithms for edge devices.

 ## 1. Project Thesis